WHY KIDS NEED ROUTINE & HOW TO MAKE A VISUAL ROUTINE FOR YOUR HOME

 - You don’t have to have the whole day on a single schedule.
 You can split it up and have a morning schedule and an afternoon schedule if that works better for your family.

 - If your child struggles to follow the displayed routine, make a copy for them as a checklist, laminate it, and have them actually carry it with them around the house and check off the items with a dry erase marker.
-When my kids wake up, the first thing I do is pass them their lists.
-It’s made our mornings completely stress free.

 - If your child has extracurricular activities or appointments that change frequently you can make the schedule with velcro on the visuals so they can be moved around every day.
 If the schedule changes a lot, go over it with your child the night before and again in the morning.